 Founded by first-generation U.S. immigrants who met at and graduated from Harvard Business School in 1997, LCR Capital Partners is a global private investment firm that deploys growth capital in signature real estate and hospitality projects as well as the well-established U.S. franchise industry.

-Founded in 2012, LCR is headquartered in Westport, CT, and has established regional offices in Miami, FL (2014), São Paulo and Shanghai (2015), Mumbai and Cape Town (2016), Dubai and Houston (2018) and will be establishing an office in Washington DC later this year.
+Founded in 2012, LCR is headquartered in Westport, CT, and has established regional offices in Miami, FL (2014), São Paulo and Shanghai (2015), Mumbai and Cape Town (2016), Dubai (2018) and will be establishing an office in Washington DC later this year.

 LCR earned its first Regional Center license in 2014 and currently operates Regional Centers covering the following states: New York, New Jersey, Connecticut, Pennsylvania, Florida and Georgia.

 Designated by the United States Citizenship and Immigration Services, EB-5 Regional Centers are organizations that receive and manage capital investment projects for EB-5 immigrant investors.

 The LCR Overseas Regional Center (LORC), which encompasses the Greater New York Metro area, was approved on May 16th, 2014.
 LCR Atlantic Gulf Regional Center (LAG), which encompasses areas in Florida and Georgia, was approved on November 25th, 2015.

 As an emerging leader in the EB-5 industry, LCR currently operates various Regional Centers designed to help foreign investors obtain U.S. green cards via job-creating investments in the United States.